Fujikawaguchiko from Tokyo by Bus

 The bus trip from Tokyo to Kawaguchiko passes green mountains on the way to see Mount Fuji.
 The mountains appear quickly once you leave metropolitan Tokyo.
 As you near the Five Lakes area—Lake Kawaguchi is one of them—the highway passes through several tunnels.
 At least part of highway is a toll road.
 The bus occasionally pauses at bus stops to pick up travelers or commuters—some are dressed in business attire and carry brief cases.
 While the trip takes three to four hours if you leave Tokyo during rush hour, the distance by the straightest route is around 110 kilometers, approximately 70 miles.

 Lake Kawaguchi—adjacent to Kawaguchiko, Japan—is one of the bodies of water in the Five Lakes area north of Mount Fuji.
 You can hire rides and rent pedal boats to cruise the lake.
 Mount Tenjo lies to the east of Lake Kawaguchi.
 A observation area is accessible by a three-minute ride on the relatively steep Lake Kawaguchi Mount Tenjo Ropeway.
-There is also a well-kept, moderately uphill dirt and gravel trail to the top of Mount Tenjo at 1104 meters (3622 feet) above sea level.
+There is also a well-kept, moderately steep trail to the top of Mount Tenjo at 1104 meters (3622 feet) above sea level.
 The Komitake shrine resides atop Mt.
 Tenjo.
 On the trail you can see red-faced monkeys in the surrounding forest.
-While the lake is surrounded by low-lying hills, on a clear day you can see Mount Fuji from the water.
+While the lake is surrounded by low-lying hills, on a clear day you can see Mount Fuji from the water.s

 Hydrangeas bloom throughout the summer in Kawaguchiko Japan.
 These particular bushes reside in a city park just east of Lake Kawaguchi.
 The blue in the flower indicates the presence of aluminum in the soil.
 Other hydrangeas in and around Kawaguchiko are pink and some are both blue and pink.
-Hydrangea bushes and tree are native to large parts of Asian, including Japan.
+Hydrangea bushes and trees are native to large parts of Asian, including Japan.
 By careful cultivation you can control the colors of hydrangeas.

 Sculpture in Kawaguchiko Japan honors athletics.
 The city has many small parks with statues and plaques.
 This statue celebrates the flexible beauty of the human body.

-Rising to 3,776.24 meters, Mount Fuji partially shows itself to the hopeful watching from Kawaguchiko Station Inn on cool July evening.
+Rising to 3,776.24 meters, Mount Fuji partially shows itself to the hopeful watching from Kawaguchiko Station Inn on a cool July evening.
 On this particular day the shy mountain hid its peak behind the clouds.
 Clouds often circle the summit while painting patterns of shades on the slopes.